jesustorresdev/qtdevel-vagrant/README.md

  * Vagrant >= 1.5
  * Vagrant-librarian-chef
  * Vagrant-omnibus (optional, if we are to use a Vagrant box with Chef pre-installed.
-That is not the case with the default box in our Vagrantfile)
+That isn't the case with the default box in our Vagrantfile)

 Vagrant-librarin-chef and vagrant-omnibus plugins could be easily installed from Vagrant running: